 Withdrawal is the body's response to removing a substance it has adapted to.
-The specific symptoms, the timeline, and the medical danger level all depend on the substance.
-A patient withdrawing from alcohol faces different clinical risks than a patient withdrawing from heroin, and both are different from a patient withdrawing from alprazolam.
+The specific symptoms, the timeline, and the clinical danger level all depend on the substance.
+A patient withdrawing from alcohol faces different clinical risks than a patient withdrawing from heroin, and both are different from a patient withdrawing from support.
 Families who understand these differences can support more accurately and know when to escalate.

 Why withdrawal differs by substance